projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 in *VMX_PROC_VM_EXEC_CONTROLS2*.
 Based on them, *pio_instr_vmexit_handler* and *ept_violation_vmexit_handler* are
 used for IO/MMIO emulation for a emulated device.
-The emulated device could locate in hypervisor or DM in SOS.
+The emulated device could locate in hypervisor or DM in the Service VM.
 Please refer to the "I/O Emulation" section for more details.

 For an emulated device done in the hypervisor, ACRN provide some basic APIs to register its IO/MMIO range:

--  For SOS, the default I/O bitmap are all set to 0, which means SOS will pass through all I/O port access by default.
+-  For the Service VM, the default I/O bitmap are all set to 0, which means the Service VM will pass through all I/O port access by default.
 Adding an I/O handler for a hypervisor emulated device needs to first set its corresponding I/O bitmap to 1.